BenefitFinder/BenefitFinder.github.io/_articles/age-blind-disabled-healthcare.md

 steps:
   - Gather documentation (identity, income/resource, residency, disability/age)
   - Submit application for health coverage via WashingtonConnection, mail, fax, phone, or in person at a local Community Services Office
-  - Wait for eligibility determination (no interview required for medical coverage)
+  - Wait for eligibility determination
   - If approved, receive a “ProviderOne” services card for coverage
   - For dual-eligible clients (e.g. Medicare + Medicaid), coverage may act as secondary insurance to help over things not covered by Medicare